 When it comes to learning to skate, you can’t do anything without having the essential equipment for the job.

-When you’re certain you can remain upright without wobbling or falling, then you can begin to introduce movement into your routine.
+When you’re certain you can remain upright without wobbling and avoid falling, then you can begin to introduce movement into your routine.
 This is why starting out slow and taking your time is preferred.
 That being said, due to the nature of this activity, falls will happen from time to time, it’s an inevitable part of the sport.

 Nevertheless, to keep falls to a minimum, remember to stay in that bent kneed squat position, as it will always help maintain your balance.
 This way, when you take on new moves or attempt to move with more speed, you’ll be in the prime position to land those moves more easily.